 Exceptional undergraduate students selected for the early-entry program may begin graduate coursework in their senior year.
 Any undergraduate student may apply, regardless of whether or not they have a health related major or minor.
 The MPH Early-Entry program is accelerated; that is, up to twelve credit hours may be taken at the graduate level and double counted toward both the undergraduate and graduate degrees.
 Students may leave the program with their baccalaureate degree, or they may complete the remaining coursework required to earn the MPH.
-Students pursuing the early entry option can reduce the time needed to earn both degrees by one semester.
+Students pursuing the early entry option may be able to reduce the time needed to earn both degrees by one semester.

 Early entry admissions requirements